cbmira01/NWS-cs/readme.md

 ## To see it in action:
 - Install Visual Studio 2015 Community Edition
-- Clone, or retrieve and unpack, this Github project into a preferred folder
+- Clone or retrieve this Github project into a preferred folder
 - Locate and open the NWS-cs solution in Visual Studio
 - Re-seed the database:
     - In SQL Server Object Explorer, delete the NWS_cs database (if it exists)
     - If desired, edit seed data in .../NWS-cs/Migrations/Configuration.cs
     - In Package Manager Console, run "update-database"
-    - Refresh in SQL Server Object Explorer, and observe creation of of the persistent database:
+    - Refresh SQL Server Object Explorer, and note the creation of of the persistent database:
-        - SQLSOE/SQL Server/MSSQLLocalDB.../Databases/NWS_cs/Tables
+        - SQLSOE/SQL Server/MSSQLLocalDB.../Databases/NWS_cs
 - Build and run the project on a preferred web browser
 - See .../NWS-cs/Content/Test/... for additional test content